ErikHgm/SportMemoryGame/README.md

 ### Testing User Stories from User Experience (UX) Section
 -   #### First Time Visitor Goals
-    -  As a first time visitor I expect to find information about how the game is player.
+    -  As a first time visitor I expect to find information about how the game is played.
         -   When entering the game site, the rules of the game are shown immediately to the user.
     -  As a first time visitor I expect to be able to easily understand how to navigate the game.
         -   Upon entering the game it is easily discoverable where to click in order to go to the next step.